 Complaints related to this policy are usually the result of behavior that the student feels is unjust, inequitable, or creates an unnecessary hardship.
-Students may file complaints following this policy if they believe a problem is not governed by other CBS complaint or appeal procedures or if they have exhausted those procedures.
-Examples of these other procedures not governed by this policy include:
+Students may file formal written complaints following this policy.
+A formal written student complaint form can be used for the following, including but not limited to: